How to Choose a Drawer Slide

-This applies to all Drawer Slides when they are at full extension and fitted as a pair whilst side mounted, please note that mounting our slides on the base will reduce the load capacity by up to 80%
+This applies to all Drawer Slides when they are at full extension and fitted as a pair whilst side mounted.

 The means by which the slide is affixed to the drawer, the three main varieties of this are by Screw, Dowel or Clamp.
 At Eurofit Direct we only sell screw fix methods however the other methods are available to order, for example clamp fittings are used on production lines for mass produced furniture.

 The location of the drawer slide once affixed.
 Generally if the slide is a ball bearing slide then it will attach to the side of the drawer, however if the slide is a bottom fixed roller then naturally they will be attached to the bottom of the drawer.
 All our slides have multiple holes for easy fitting depending on the size of the carcass.

 One important factor to consider when installing drawer slides is the locations of the slides when fixed to the drawer unit.
 If this is done incorrectly then the load rating will not be preserved or worse the application will fail.
 Please see the following graphic below which explains the different combinations for fitting a drawer slide...

 Depending on the size of the drawer unit you will need a drawer slide to match, the length is measured as the longest dimension of a fully closed slide - so the slide should fit the length of the drawer.
 Slides normally come in regular lengths rounded to the nearest 50mm - although mini slides are a bit more irregular in their sizing.